ConradSun/PasteShow/README.md

 <p align="center"><img src="https://raw.githubusercontent.com/ConradSun/PasteShow/main/Docs/PasteShow.png"></p>

+It supports previews of the following types

+- Text: plain text, rtf text, html text...
+- Image: jpeg, png, tiff ...
+- Other: anything that provides a Quick Look preview

 ## Documentation

 PasteShow is a tool primarily for macOS developers.
 It displays all types of currently copied data and provides a preview.
 You can right-clik on a type in the sidebar to list the menus supported.

-Right-click supports menus such as copying the selected data type and deleting data of the selected type.
+Right-click supports menus as below

+- Copying the selected type
+- Delete data of the selected type from the pasteboard.

 ## Download

-Only supports macOS 13 or later.
+PasteShow only supports macOS 13 or later.
+You con download the APP [here](https://github.com/ConradSun/PasteShow/releases)